Gingerbread Latte Recipe

 Looking for More Lotus Biscoff Recipes?

-Gingerbread Latte Recipe
+Gingerbread Latte With Almond Milk

-Gingerbread Latte Recipe
+Gingerbread Latte With Almond Milk

-Serves: 2 Prep Time:
+Serves: 1 Prep Time: Cooking Time:

 Nutrition facts: 200 calories 20 grams fat